fa-krug/blitzgtd-site/README.md

 This repository contains the website for the Bag Packer App.

 ## Feedback
-If you have feedback regarding bugs or improvements, open an issue.
+If you have feedback regarding bugs or improvements, please open an issue.

 ## Credits
 - [Jekyll](https://github.com/jekyll/jekyll)